 Betting in the Flight Stakes has been relatively straight forward in recent history.
 Apart from upset winner Secret Admirer in 2010 which paid $16 and Montefilia in 2020 as a $12 chance, the winners have been well-found in the market.

-Six of the last 10 favourites have won and the 2014 and 2015 winners both paid a slim price of $2.25.
+Seven of the last eleven favourites have won and the 2014 and 2015 winners both paid a slim price of $2.25.
 Guelph won in 2013 paying an extremely skinny $1.30 with bookmakers.
 The Darley filly had an excellent record and it was the shortest-priced winner in Flight Stakes history.

 Yankee Rose ran as the $1.90 favourite in 2016, but subsequently finished second behind Global Glamour which closed at $6.50 with bookmakers.

 Since 1983, there has been only four double-figure odds winners.
 Punters should look towards the favourites as this is a champion-making mile and the good horses are set for this.

 The champions which have won the Flight Stakes include Sunline, More Joyous and Samantha Miss.
 All three were heavy favourites coming into the race and scored impressive wins.

 There have been some well-fancied beaten runners, too.
 Champion mare Winx finished second in 2014 behind First Seal, More Strawberries was beaten by Secret Admirer in 2010 and a host of other horses have been placed behind the winners.

 The best form guide leading into the Flight Stakes is the Tea Rose Stakes.
-Twelve horses have come out of the Tea Rose with eight completing the double.
+Thirteen horses have come out of the Tea Rose with nine completing the double.
 The rise up to 1600m from the 1400m is ideal for the improving fillies so keep an eye on all of the Princess series races.

 Gai Waterhouse has won the Flight Stakes on nine occasions from 30 starts.
 Her ninth win came in 2016 with Global Glamour in partnership with Adrian Bott.